JulijaTand/Beat_the_Heat/README.md

 ## Project Scope & Problem Definition

 The scope of this project is to evaluate Germany's progress toward its 2030 energy sustainability goals by analyzing historical data on energy consumption at both the national and state levels.
-We aim to understand patterns and trends in energy consumption and to predict whether the 2030 targets will be achieved.
+We aim to understand energy consumption patterns and trends and predict whether the 2030 targets will be achieved.
 The specific problems we're trying to solve are:

   - Assess the renewable energy consumption across German states.
   - Determine if there's uniformity in renewable energy schemes among top-performing states.